How to Add Additional Agents to a Listing in MLS: Complete Guide for 2025

 Once you’ve accessed the target listing, look for an “Edit” or “Modify” option, which typically appears as a button or link near the listing details.
 Within the editing interface, search for sections labeled “Agent Information,” “Co-Agents,” “Team Members,” or similar terminology.
 This is where you’ll input the additional agent details.

 When adding new agents, you’ll typically need their MLS ID number, license number, and contact information.
+The W3C accessibility standards emphasize the importance of proper form design, which most modern MLS systems follow.
 Some systems require you to select from a dropdown menu of MLS members, while others allow manual entry of agent details.
 Double-check all information before proceeding, as errors here can cause significant problems later.

 Permissions and access levels require careful consideration during the addition process.
 Most MLS systems offer different permission levels such as “View Only,” “Edit Permitted,” or “Full Access.”
 Choose permissions based on each agent’s specific role in the listing collaboration.
 For instance, a showing agent might only need viewing permissions, while a co-listing agent would require full editing access.